 Let's talk you through the first contribution.
 You'll write a small unit test for a built-in function.
-This will get you through the process of contributing and get you familiar with how to get code into Dark.
+This will get you through the process of contributing and get you familiar with how to get code into Darklang.

-Assuming the repo is set up and the
+We're assuming you've got the repo is set up and the

-builder script is running, let's find
+builder script is

 Adding the test

 We keep a list of functions which need tests an the Test Every Function issue - pick your favorite.

 typically named after the module we're in (e.g., in this case, we want